About the Yamaha RX-V685

 - 5.1ch Bi-Amp: Up to five speakers (Front L/R, Center, & Surround L/R) can be connected to the AV receiver.
 The Surround Back amplifier channels of the AV receiver are reassigned to bi-amp the front speakers.
 A bi-amplification connection uses two amplifiers for one speaker.
 One amplifier is connected to the woofer section of a loudspeaker while the other is connected to the combined midrange and tweeter section.
 With this arrangement each amplifier operates over a limited frequency range, making its job easier.
 Zone 2, Front Presence, & Dolby Atmos speakers are not available in this mode.

-Wireless Surround: You can combine this AV receiver with the upcoming MusicCast 50 or MusicCast 20 wireless streaming speakers (sold separately - coming soon) and enjoy the convenience of creating a home theater with wireless rear speakers in a 5.1-channel system.
+Wireless Surround: You can combine this AV receiver with the upcoming MusicCast 50 or MusicCast 20 wireless streaming speakers, as well as the MusicCast Sub100 wireless powered subwoofer (all sold separately) and enjoy the convenience of creating a home theater with wireless rear speakers in a 5.1-channel system.
 What's more, you get stunningly realistic sound with a clean, clutter-free setup.

 Note: Wireless Surround requires that the AV receiver and compatible MusicCast speakers (sold separately) be on the same wireless network.
 You will need to download the MusicCast Controller app onto your Apple iOS 9.0+ or Android OS 4.1+ device for setup.